Welcome!

 Abstract

-How does risk sharing across member states lower the cost of being in a currency union?
-We decompose the response of risk sharing to state-specific income fluctuations into two components: the direct response of consumption to income changes and the indirect feedback of the shock to income via general equilibrium effects.
-Risk sharing not only directly smooths consumption but also reduces the volatility of income by stabilizing demand.
-We estimate both direct and indirect effects by exploiting regional variation in military buildups across U.S. states.
-A $1 increase in external demand raises state-level income by $1.43, with 47% of this increase passed through to consumption.
-We rationalize these findings using a small open economy model that incorporates multiple risk-sharing channels.
-The model allows us to perform policy counterfactuals, showing that risk sharing between U.S. states reduces state-level consumption volatility by a factor of 3.5, with indirect effects accounting for 40% of this reduction.
-These results imply that the benefits of risk sharing are 40% larger than previously estimated.Presentations (including scheduled)
+Lacking monetary policy, member states of a currency union rely on risk sharing mechanisms to attenuate state-specific business cycles.
+We show that risk sharing not only directly smooths consumption but also indirectly reduces the volatility of income by stabilizing demand.
+We causally estimate both direct and indirect effects by exploiting regional variation in military buildups across U.S. states.
+A $1 increase in external demand raises state-level income by $1.32, with 50% of this increase passing through to consumption.
+This pass-through is significantly higher than traditional unconditional estimates (15%).
+A multi-state model that incorporates multiple risk-sharing channels rationalizes these findings and shows that risk sharing between U.S. states reduces state-level consumption volatility by a factor of 3.5, with indirect effects accounting for 45% of this reduction.
+Risk-sharing channels act as substitutes and have heterogeneous benefits across states, with credit markets rather than capital markets providing the greatest smoothing.Presentations (including scheduled)

 - 2023: